DCotterill/halixia-hugo/content/ma/find-a-new-hobby-2172.md

 layout: static
 ---

-Discover a new hobby to do with your family
+Discover a new hobby to do with your family.

 Strengthen family ties by discovering a new hobby together, promoting shared interests and lifelong learning.